IgorPetrovKrsk/316-SBA-The-Document-Object-Model/README.md

 The game is published on netlify https://exquisite-zabaione-1220c8.netlify.app/

-You have to find all the pairs.
+You have to find all the pairs.\n
-You can play 4x3 4x4 5x4 6x4 6x5 grids.
+You can play 4x3 4x4 5x4 6x4 6x5 grids.\n
 You will have 10 seconds to memorize the position of pictures before the game starts.

 ![image](https://github.com/user-attachments/assets/d71b1af8-ca1e-492f-9e61-a5cc64e01a68)